Westiepoo (Westie & Poodle Mix): Info, Pictures, Characteristics & Facts

 Male vs Female

-Though a dog’s personality is not something that can be predicted by sex, there are a few physical differences between male and female Westiepoos.
-Male dogs will be bigger, and a bit more likely to participate in sexually aggressive behaviors like humping or territory marking with urine.
-A female Westiepoo will be smaller in size, and often somewhat taciturn.
+Though a dog’s personality cannot be predicted by sex, there are a few physical differences between male and female Westiepoos.
+Male dogs will be bigger and a bit more likely to participate in sexually aggressive behaviors like humping or territory marking with urine.
+A female Westiepoo will be smaller and often somewhat taciturn.

 Final Thoughts